 Absences: If for some reason you cannot be present for understandable reasons (illness, personal circumstances clearly beyond your control, etc.) you should contact me as soon as you can (if at all possible, before the start of class).
+With regards to health issues, I am of the strong belief that if you're sick, you're sick: so, if you are - get better, let me know, and report your absence to Fordham by filling out the Excused Absence Form.

-In line with Fordham's attendance policy you should report any excused absences with documentation by filling out the Excused Absence Form.
-I keep attendance and unexcused absences result in a lowering of your participation grade.
-Note that Fordham's official attendance policy is that for courses that meet once a week it is not allowed to have more than two absences in total across the course - while having more than two unexcused absences does not automatically result in failing this course, excessive absences make it very difficult to receive a passing grade.
+Do note that I keep attendance and while excused absences do not affect your participation grade, unexcused absences will result in a lowering of that grade.
+Fordham's official attendance policy is that for courses that meet once a week it is not allowed to have more than two unexcused absences in total across the course.
+While having more than two unexcused absences does not automatically result in failing this course, excessive absences make it very difficult to receive a passing grade.